cpun94/data-analytics-portfolio/Vancouver Housing Prices (2004-2024)/README.md

 ## Dataset Description
 The dataset contains over 3,000 synthetic real estate transactions in the metropolitan Vancouver area from 2004 to 2024.

-Key columns include Neighborhood, Year, Season, Property_Type, Bedrooms, Bathrooms, Year Built, Square Footage (Land), and Price.
+Key columns include: Neighborhood, Year, Season, Property_Type, Bedrooms, Bathrooms, Year Built, Square Footage (Land), and Price.

+A table containing over 40 neighbourhoods in metropolitan Vancouver and the cities that they reside in was also included.
+Relevant details will be brought into the primary dataset (real estate transactions dataset) via a column join.

 ## Key Insights
 Key findings and visualizations will be summarized here once analysis is complete.